SandeepEvani/dao/README.md

 and while working with easier projects, the data store could represent an entire storage layer

-Every Data store requires an Interface class to perform the required actions such as the read and the write opertations on the data store.
+Every Data store requires an Interface class to perform the required actions such as the read and the write operations on the data store.

 We store Data Objects in the Data Store, Data objects could be database tables or files or objects.
 Each of the different data object would have an independent set of properties.
-Hence we use a Data Object class to collectively store different data objects and the respective properties
+Hence, we use a Data Object class to collectively store different data objects and the respective properties